aryashmullick/CreativePrevention/README.md

 <h1>CreativePrevention</h1>
-A Minecraft Spigot Plugin which limits the powers of the players in creative mode.<br>
+<b>A Minecraft Spigot Plugin which limits the powers of the players in creative mode.<b><br>

-<a href="https://github.com/AR9157/CreativePrevention-A-minecraft-Plugin/blob/main/CreativePrevention-1.jar?raw=true">Download Here</a><br>
+<a href="https://github.com/AR9157/CreativePrevention-A-minecraft-Plugin/blob/main/CreativePrevention-1.jar?raw=true">Download It Here</a><br>

 Features->
 > Stop players in creative from hitting other entities. <br>